On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds

 We then consider the reverse isominwidth problem, which asks for an upper bound on the minimum isominwidth quotient of a linear image of any given~$K \in \K^n$.
 The strong duality between the diameter and the minimum width implies characterization results regarding $\iwq(K)$ that are analogous to those in \cref{sect_behrend_loewner}.

 Finding good lower bounds on the quotient $\iwq(K)$ is an intricate and longstanding problem, most commonly known as P\'al's problem.
-However, based on the experiences we made concerning the Behrend position, we are able to give a complete solution to the reverse isominwidth problem.
-In \cref{thm_isominwidth_reverse_ineq} we prove that for every convex body $K \in \K^n$ there is a linear transformation $A \in \GL_n(\R)$ such that
+However, based on the experiences we made concerning the Behrend position, we are able to give a complete solution to the reverse isominwidth problem, which generalizes the respective statement of Behrend~\cite[p.~716, (II$_2$)]{behrend1937ueber} about the planar case.